LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 This XSS example would of course apply to path traversal attacks by turning `http://victim/cgi/../../winnt/system32/cmd.exe?/c+dir+c:\` into `http://victim/cgi/%252E%252E%252F%252E%252E%252Fwinnt/system32/cmd.exe?/c+dir+c:\`.
 This specific example for path traversal was found at this OWASP guideline [OWASP Double Encoding](https://owasp.org/www-community/Double_Encoding).

-### Normalization
+### Normalization (Simplify)

-- Definition: The process of reducing input to a more simple or expected form
+- Definition: The process of reducing input to a more simple or expected form typically for consistency

 Normalization and Canonicalization are similar but not the same.
 Canonicalization is a subset of normalization since canonicalization resolves to a single unique normal form while normalization reduces to some normal form.
-It is pretty easy to get the two confused because their actions overlap or the interpretation of what is a normal vs canon form changes between topics.
+It is pretty easy to get the two confused because their actions overlap or the interpretation of what is a normal vs canon changes between topics.
-Sometimes they are used interchangeably, but it depends on the intention of the end result of a process.
 Sometimes there may not be a difference in the two processes, so correctness wouldn't matter.
 Normalization still contains steps to clean or transform data, but it is done to bring a more consistent form rather than a unique form.
+Since normalization is not intending to reduce to a singular unique form, you have to be careful about how it is done.
+Do not combine normalized input with non-normalized input or normalize partial input as it can create segments that are not normalized.
-This can include
+When you do normalize, this can include
 ```
 removing redundant or duplicate data
 adding a suffix string